whatsfordinner/snacks_api/README.md

 snackdrawer
 ```

-After the image has been built, it can be run with:
+After the image has been built, a `docker-compose` stack that includes Prometheus and Grafana can be run:
 ```
-docker run -p 8000:8000 snackdrawer
+docker-compose -f local/docker-compose.yaml up -d
 ```

+The API is accessible at: `http://localhost:8000`
+Prometheus is accessible at: `http://localhost:9090`
+Grafana is accessible at: `http://localhost:3000`

 ## Design